top of page

 Dia 25 de Abril: The Day that Portugal's Dictatorship Ended

-On April 25, 1974, a military coup overthrew the long-lasting, authoritarian Estado Novo regime established by fascist leader, António de Oliveira Salazar.
+To tell the story of the Celeste and her carnations, we must start with a little background on April 25, 1974 (or Dia 25 de Abril in Portugal), the day a military coup overthrew Portugal's long-lasting, authoritarian Estado Novo regime established by fascist leader, António de Oliveira Salazar.

-Portugal's dictatorship was less violent than the more widely known fascist dictatorships of Francisco Franco (Spain) or Benito Mussolini (Italy).
-But it was longer (48 years) and oppressive nonetheless — much of the country lived in poverty and the government could be aggressive through acts taken out by PIDE (Polícia Internacional e de Defesa do Estado), the "secret" political police.
+Although Portugal's dictatorship was less violent than the fascist dictatorships of Francisco Franco (Spain) or Benito Mussolini (Italy), it was longer lasting 48 years and oppressive nonetheless.
+Much of the country lived in poverty and the government exercised aggression through PIDE (Polícia Internacional e de Defesa do Estado), the "secret" political police.
 At times, PIDE was known to torture, imprison, or even kill those who were opponents of Salazar's regime.

 The song that signaled a revolution.
 It starts about 40 seconds into the video.

-Within six hours, Caetano and the Portuguese government conceded.
-After news spread of the successful overthrow of the government, many Portuguese people took to the streets to celebrate with the soldiers.
+Within six hours, Caetano and the Portuguese government conceded in what was a largely peaceful revolution — four people in total were killed.
+After news spread of the successful overthrow of the government, Lisboetas (the people of Lisbon) took to the streets to celebrate with the soldiers.
 And so the story of Celeste de Caeiros and her carnations begins.

 How Celeste dos Cravos and Her Carnations Became the Symbol of Peaceful Resistance

 If you're well versed in Portuguese history, you know that this revolution is popularly called the Carnation Revolution.
-That's because immediately after the coup, Portuguese soldiers marched with red carnations in the barrels of their guns, seemingly making a statement about their resistance to shoot their guns.
+That's both because of its peaceful nature and because immediately after the coup, Portuguese soldiers marched with red carnations in the barrels of their guns.
+The latter was interpreted to be a statement about their resistance to shoot their guns.
 But what if we told you that this is just lore?
 Well...kind of.
 Let's just say, that's not the whole story.

 Strolling into a Revolution